 How to Shuck an Oyster

 With a little practice, shucking oysters stops feeling like a project and becomes easy and enjoyable.
 Metropolitan Market has all the essentials.
-Start with: fresh oysters, a good oyster knife, a few sturdy dish towels, and cut resistant safety gloves.
+Start with fresh oysters, a good oyster knife, a few sturdy dish towels, and cut-resistant safety gloves.

-Learn the anatomy of your oyster.
-Turning it over in your hand, notice that it has a flatter side and a cupped side.
-Inside the bivalve, the oyster’s muscle is attached to both sides of the shell.
 Wash your oysters well just before you want to serve, and start shucking.
 Fold your towel into a 6-inch square and place it in your non-dominant hand.
 Place an oyster cupped-side down in the towel with the point facing you.
 (The pointy area is the oyster’s hinge, where the two shell halves attach to each other.)
 Look for a dark crease or deep fold on the flat side of the shell near the hinge.
 That’s your entry point.
 Gently press down on the crease with the tip of the knife.
 The trick is to apply pressure in the right spot, not to press harder.
 Move the knife’s tip around to try different spots if you need to.
-When you feel the knife go in, rotate and the oyster will pop open.
-Wipe off your knife then cut the muscle away from the flat shell and discard.
+When you feel the knife go in, rotate the blade by twisting your wrist, and the oyster will pop open.
+Wipe off your knife.
+Cut the muscle away from the flat shell and discard the shell.
 Wipe away any bits of shell that remain.
 Next, cut where the oyster attaches to the bottom shell, taking care not to dump out the liquid.
 Nestle the shucked oyster into your prepared platter and enjoy immediately.